keptn/keptn.github.io/content/docs/0.10.x/integrations/webhooks/slack/index.md

   }
   ```

-  *Note:* You can enrich and customize the message with event data you like.
+* (optional) You can enrich and customize the message with event data described [here](../webhooks/#customize-request-payload).

 * Finally, click **Create subscription** to save and enable the webhook for your integration.

 ## Delete a Webhook

 To delete a webhook, click on the *trash can* icon next to the subscription.
 Note that deleting a webhook is permanent and cannot be reversed.
 Once deleted, Keptn will no longer send requests to the endpoint.

+## Troubleshooting

+The Slack Incoming Webhook URL created by the Slack admin is specific to a single user and a single channel.
+If an existing webhook is tied to an account that is no longer active, the webhook URL will be invalid, the integration will be broken, and you will no longer receive messages on that Slack channel.
+This could be the case when you have a working webhook URL and an account is removed from Slack.
+If this occurs, the Slack admin will need to generate a new webhook URL using a valid account and channel.
+Once a new URL is generated, update the webhook URL in the event subscription.